haesoljung04/cse15l-lab-reports/Week5LabReport.md

 > Explanation: the `grep -l` option allows us to print the names of the files that contain a match\
 > for the specified pattern. here we use `grep -rl` in order to search recursively in `written_2` and\
 > print just the name of the file that has the word `Hawaii`.
 This option is useful because it lets
-> us just see the file names and not have all this messy text in front of us.
+> us just see the file names and not have all this messy text in front of us.<br />

 2.
 ```